jschaf/pggen/README.md

 - pggen uses [pgx], a faster replacement for the maintenance mode [lib/pq].

-- pggen provides a batch interface for each generated query.
-Batching means pggen sends multiple queries in one network request.
+- pggen provides a batch interface for each generated query with [`pgx.Batch`].
+  Using a batch allows you to send multiple queries in a single network round-trip instead of a network round-trip for each query.

 [pgx]: https://github.com/jackc/pgx
 [lib/pq]: https://github.com/lib/pq